wagenaartje/neataptic/mkdocs/templates/docs/methods/mutation.md

 ```js
 Methods.Mutation.SUB_NODE.keep_gates // default: true
 ```
-When removing a node, you remove the connections and intialise new ones.
+When removing a node, you remove the connections and initialize new ones.
 Setting this option to true will make sure if the removed connections were gated, so will the new ones be.

 &zwnj;